petermr/openVirus/docs/ofe.md

 # Open Forum Europe

+# *Peter Murray-Rust, University of Cambridge and ContentMine.org*
+(chemist, pharmaceutical, informatics, Open advocate for 25+ years)

 # The problem
 Knowledge is a core part of tacking the epidemic.We need every discipline, not just bioscience: